violet4/violet4.github.io/_posts/2025-04-02-url-handler.markdown

 exit 0
 ```

+This script is set as executable and registered as my default URL handler, instead of a web browser such as Firefox.

 Whenever I click a link, it opens a popup where I can view and copy the link.
 I can't even accidentally open it, as copying is the only functionality supported.
 Then I can paste it in my browser, or wherever else, if I so please.

 I used to groan about how email clients didn't protect users from malicious links in emails.
 But it's time to take control into our own hands, don't you think?